jaredpar/runfo/Documentation/SCHEMA-TODO.md

 - definition names efficient (cache in memory)
 - ensure all query properties set
     - specifically the updating to merged pull request
+- Delete all the filter map code in SearchBuildsRequests

 Indexes: